USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

     * :math:`p_{i}` is the generalized cost of each vehicle in market class *i*
     * :math:`\gamma` represents how sensitive the model is to price.

-If the user retains the logit curve estimation method of determining responsive BEV shares, the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, , :math:`\gamma`, are factors the user can identify within the user-defined submodule in a way consistent with other affected submodules within the Consumer Module.
+If the user retains the logit curve estimation method of determining responsive BEV shares, the speed of acceptance, :math:`\alpha_{i}`, and price responsiveness, :math:`\gamma`, are factors the user can identify within the user-defined submodule in a way consistent with other affected submodules within the Consumer Module.

 In addition, the user must specify the price used in the logit equation.
 This price can be thought of as a 'consumer generalized cost', and should include factors the user estimates are significant in determining relative market shares.
 In addition, the consumer generalized cost estimation needs to be consistent with the speed of acceptance and price responsiveness parameters.

-.. admonition:: Demo Example
+.. admonition:: Demo example: BEV share parameters

     The share weight and price sensitivity parameters in the demo analysis are currently informed by the inputs and assumptions used in the market share logit equation in the passenger transportation section of GCAM-USA.
 In addition, the consumer generalized cost used in estimating BEV shares is that used by the GCAM-USA share weight estimation method.
 The candidate vehicle prices are used in the estimation of consumer generalized cost.
-The consumer generalized cost estimation from GCAM includes capital costs (including candicate vehicle prices and the cost of a home charger), and parameter values for amortization period and discount rate.
+The consumer generalized cost estimation from GCAM includes capital costs (including candidate vehicle prices and the cost of a home charger), and parameter values for amortization period and discount rate.
 The amortization period and discount rate, like most of the user-defined submodule, can be defined by a user.
 In the demo analysis, they are set at 10 years and 10%.
 These parameters are used to estimate an annualized vehicle cost.
 That annualized cost is then divided by a user defined annual vehicle mileage to convert the value to dollars per mile.
 Note that fuel costs are also included in GCAM’s generalized costs as $/mi, and are not discounted.

 Phase 2: Vehicle Stock and Use
 ------------------------------
 After convergence with respect to the sales and shares of new vehicles is achieved, the Consumer Module estimates total vehicle stock and use.
 To do so, it needs to keep internal consistency between the number of vehicles demanded and the use of those vehicles.
 The method of determining total vehicle stock, and vehicle use are in user-defined submodules.
 Vehicle stock is the total onroad registered fleet, including both new vehicles sales and the reregistered (used) vehicles.
 Vehicle use is the measure of how much each vehicle is driven in the analysis year.

-**Vehicle Stock**
+**Vehicle stock**

 A simple way to determine stock is to estimate the reregistered fleet of vehicles from the total used fleet and add in the produced new vehicles.
 The initial stock of vehicles can be an exogenous input from the analysis context, or estimated within the Consumer Module as defined by the user.
 This set of vehicles includes vehicle counts and attributes, including model year and the features or attributes used to designate market classes.
 The set of produced new vehicles, and their market classes, is determined as explained above.

 The method of estimating the reregistered fleet is in a user-defined submodule.
 This method can make use of a static schedule, for example, where a vehicle's age is the only determinant of the proportion of vehicles remaining in the fleet over time, or depend on other vehicle attributes, like VMT.
 If users update the reregistration submodule to follow a different prescribed static rate, or to allow interdependencies between the rate of reregistration and other vehicle attributes, they need to retain consistency between the reregistration submodule and other submodule, for example the submodules estimating new vehicle sales and total VMT.

-.. admonition:: Demo Example
+.. admonition:: Demo example: Vehicle stock estimates

     In the demo analysis, the initial stock of vehicles comes from the analysis context, and reregistration is estimated using fixed schedules based on vehicle age.
 For every calendar year, a specified proportion of vehicles in each model year is assumed to be reregistered for use in the following calendar year.
 In this fixed schedule, the proportion of vehicles reentering the fleet for use falls as the vehicles age.
 For example, the proportion of reregistered five year old vehicles is larger than the proportion of reregistered fifteen year old vehicles.

-**Vehicle Use**
+**Vehicle use**

 Vehicle use is estimated as the vehicles miles traveled for each vehicle in the stock for the analysis year.
 This can be thought of as a measure of consumer demand for mobility.
 The method of estimating total VMT for the stock of vehicles is in a user-defined submodule.
 VMT can be estimated simply as a function of vehicle age, or may be a function of age, market class, analysis context inputs or more.
 Use may also include estimates of rebound driving.
 Rebound driving is estimated as the additional VMT consumers might drive as a function of reduced cost of driving.

-.. admonition:: Demo Example
+.. admonition:: Demo example: VMT estimates

     In the demo analysis, total VMT demanded is an input from the analysis context and is constant across policy alternatives.
 Total VMT demanded is combined with the initial stock of vehicles and their attributes from the analysis context to determine the proportion of VMT attributed to cohorts of vehicles separated by age and market class.
 For each calendar year, the total VMT projected in the analysis context is allocated across the internally estimated stock of vehicles using this fixed relationship.
 This method allows VMT per vehicle to change with the total stock of vehicles, while assuming that consumer demand for mobility is not affected by the action alternatives under consideration.
 The demo analysis does not currently implement rebound estimations.